serein-dream/RingCommunication/readme.md

 ## Introduction

     Hello!
     This is the example code I wrote to implement ring communication using send and recv in torch.distributed.
-Here is a brief description. model is cnn, dataset is mnist(needn't download by yourself)
+    Here is a brief description.
+    model is cnn, dataset is mnist(needn't download by yourself)

 ### where is the core code of communication

-    It is 33-57 lines in the train_model() function in utiles.run, between loss. backward () and optimizer. step ().
+    It is 33-57 lines in the "train_model()" function in "run.py" under "utiles" folder, between "loss.backward()" and "optimizer.step()".
     There are detailed comments to explain my ideas.

 ### Installing